 Metal

-| Material | Weight (grams) | Comfort Level |
+| Material | Weight (grams) | Comfort Level | Suitable For | Not Suitable For |

-| Brushed Aluminum | 4 to 6 | Lightest, not expensive |
+| Brushed Aluminum | 4 to 6 | Lightest, cost-efficient for premium | Law firms, medical clinics, executive events | Heavy industrial, outdoor sports |

-| Brushed Stainless Steel | 8 to 12 | A bit heavier, modern look |
+| Brushed Stainless Steel | 8 to 12 | A bit heavier, modern look | Luxury retail, hospitality, corporate leadership | All-day wear in active roles, magnetic attachment use |

 Paper/Cardstock

-| Type of Badge | Cost | Lead Time | Environmental Impact |
+| Type of Badge | Cost | Lead Time | Environmental Impact | Suitable For | Not Suitable For |

 Fabric

-- Provides product details
+- Conveys product information and sizing details

 Eco-Friendly Options